leolivier/auto-po-lyglot/README.md

   * `ORIGINAL_LANGUAGE` for the language used in msgids
   * `CONTEXT_LANGUAGE` for the langauge used in the 1rst translation
   * `TARGET_LANGUAGES` is a comma separated list of languages in which the .po file must be translated.
 Usually provide by the command line
-* also, this is the place where you can tune the prompt for the LLM.
-The default ones provided work quite well, but if you can do better, please open a PR and provide your prompt with the LLM on which you tested it and attach the original and translated .po files;
+* This is also the place where you can tune the prompt for the LLM.
+The defaults provided work quite well, but if you can do better, please open a PR and provide your prompt with the LLM you tested it on and attach the original and translated .po files;
   Variables used are `SYSTEM_PROMPT` and `USER_PROMPT`.
+* `FUZZY`: if set, will translate fuzzy entries of the PO file too.
+Default is False.
+Can be set on the command line with -f or --fuzzy
 * `LOG_LEVEL` sets the log level (values are DEBUG, INFO, WARNING, ERROR, CRITICAL).
 This can be overriden on the command line (-v = INFO, -vv = DEBUG)
 * `OLLAMA_BASE_URL`: the URL to access the Ollama server (if used).
 The default is `http://localhost:11434/v1` for using a local Ollama server.
 If your server uses a different URL, please specify it here.
 There is no command line argument to this parameter.